- Normal precautions

 Passport and Consular Services

-Irish citizens in Qatar who are ordinarily required to forward passport applications or documents for other consular services to the Embassy of Ireland in Abu Dhabi should, until further notice, courier them to the Honorary Consulate of Ireland in Muscat at the address below:
+The Embassy of Ireland in Abu Dhabi, which is accredited to the State of Qatar, is monitoring developments closely.
+Until transport links have fully resumed, Irish citizens in Qatar should continue to forward passport applications and documents for consular services to the Embassy of Ireland in Abu Dhabi by courier to the Honorary Consulate of Ireland in Muscat at the address below:

 Consulate of Ireland